maciejzieba/HyperFlow/README.md

 # HyperFlow

 ## Base code
-As a base code for our implementation we used [PointFlow](https://arxiv.org/abs/1906.12320) published [here](https://github.com/stevenygd/PointFlow).
+As a base code for our implementation we used [PointFlow](https://arxiv.org/abs/1906.12320) implementation published [here](https://github.com/stevenygd/PointFlow).

 ## Dependencies
 * Python 3.6